-- (a) Start MATLAB and add YALMIP and MOSEK or another SDP solver to the MAT-LAB path. - (b) Set the working directory ("Current Folder") to the folder where you want to store your project in (using cd). - (c) Create a blank MuPAD notebook by typing mupad in the MATLAB command window, put a comment with your name in the first line of this notebook.
+- (a) Start MATLAB and add YALMIP and MOSEK or another SDP solver to the MAT-LAB path. - (b) Set the working directory ("Current Folder") to the folder where you want to store your project in (using cd). - (c) Create a blank MuPAD notebook by typing mupad in the MATLAB command window (if MATLAB suggests to create a "Live Script" instead then insist on creating a MuPAD notebook), put a comment with your name in the first line of this notebook.
 Save the notebook in your working directory under the name of pop1narendra.mn. - (d) Open MATLAB's or MuPAD's help window and take a tour through the topics - Symbolic Math Toolbox $\rightarrow$ MuPAD $\rightarrow$ Getting Started with MuPAD - Symbolic Math Toolbox $\rightarrow$ MuPAD $\rightarrow$ MuPAD Language Fundamentals - Symbolic Math Toolbox $\rightarrow$ MuPAD $\rightarrow$ Mathematics $\rightarrow$ Linear Algebra while experimenting in the notebook.
 Also search on the internet for learning about lists, sequences and functions (in particular the arrow operator) in MuPAD.

-- (e) Now search in the help browser for the commands \assign, \equal, \seqgen, \plus, map, expand, monomials, lterm, op, nops, matrix, transpose, max, degree, contains, subs and whatever other command you are interested in. - (f) Define the goal function f of (P) and the three polynomials p[1], p[2] and p[3] defining the constraints of (P). - (g) Define a function mon (using the arrow operator ->) that yields a sequence of all monomials of degree exactly k when called with a nonnegative integer k. - (h) Define a function vec yielding a column vector of all monomials of degree at most k when called with a nonnegative integer k.
+- (e) Now search in the help browser for the commands \assign, \equal, \seqgen, \plus, map, expand, monomials, lterm, op, nops, matrix, transpose, max, degree, contains, subs and whatever other command you are interested in.
+If there are two many search results then define for example "Symbolic Math Toolbox" as a filter. - (f) Define the goal function f of (P) and the three polynomials p[1], p[2] and p[3] defining the constraints of (P). - (g) Define a function mon (using the arrow operator ->) that yields a sequence of all monomials of degree exactly k when called with a nonnegative integer k.